 I've heard muskie called the "fish of 40,000 casts" but in some areas of Lake St. Clair, the description no longer applies.
 Thanks to biomass changes over the last two decades the once elusive muskellunge now flourishes as the top predator in these waters.

 From Lighthouse Cove Marina at the mouth of the Thames River, Lake St Clair appears through the July haze.
-I'm aboard a 30-foot Rampage Express fishing boat owned by Terry and Debbie Van DeWauwer of Rampage Charters.
+I'm aboard a 30-foot Rampage Express fishing boat owned by Terry and Debbie Van DeWauwer of Rampage Sports Fishing Charters.
 As Debbie idles down the twin 350 engines, Terry begins hauling out the heavy-duty fishing gear.
-Exceptionally stout rods and huge capacity reels are filled with 40-pound-test monofilament line.
-This is necessary to pull 6 - 14 inch St. Clair Hound spinners and large wooden Ziggies lures through the water at four miles per hour.
-Although we are only fishing in 16 feet of water, the fast trolling speed means Van DeWauwer must use heavy lead ball weights to keep these massive lures running below surface.
+Exceptionally stout rods and huge capacity reels are filled with a 40-pound-test monofilament line.
+This is necessary to pull 6- to 14-inch St. Clair Hound spinners and large wooden Ziggies lures through the water at four miles per hour.
+Although we are only fishing in 16 feet of water, the fast trolling speed means Van DeWauwer must use heavy lead ball weights to keep these massive lures running below the surface.

 Boat anglers on Lake St Clair are allowed two rods per person and, with four of us on board, Van DeWauwer begins setting up an 8-rod program including planer boards and even a pair of rods running lures directly in the prop wash only 20 meters behind the boat.